raspi/BuildingNAS/README.md

 # Why ECC memory?
 Your data needs to be written only once to storage as broken and then it will be broken forever.
 ECC memory protects against this type of corruption.

+# Why hardware RAID is bad?
+* Hardware RAID doesn't protect against bit rot aka silent corruption
+  * Over the years disks will return wrong data
+    * In ZFS when data is written to disk, also a checksum is written.
+ZFS scrub checks the data against the checksum and will know if file content is broken.
+ZFS will correct this problem silently without the need for any additional tools.
+Same silent fixing will happen if user just reads data and scrub isn't running.
+This is why ECC RAM is so important.
+* Raw passthrough to drives is often limited or prohibited completely or you have to use card manufacturer's own tools
+  * SMART data is very useful for getting information of early failure
+  * All SCSI commands should pass so that OS can provide you with all information in failure cases
+* Some RAID levels use propietary algorithms (usually RAID6 and some others too)
+  * Example: Card dies and card manufacturer has gone bankrupt; you can't access the data with other manufacturer's RAID card because the algorithm used is different
+* Information written to disks is propietary
+  * You can't access the disk with other manufacturer's card
+* Information written to disks is location aware in some cards
+  * Example: moving drive from bay #1 to #2 and vice versa, then card may think that everything is broken
+* After changing to new drive after failure the whole disk is written full of data and rebuilding may take days to complete
+  * ZFS equivalent, resilvering, only writes necessary used data to new drive and is much faster
+* Hard to add new drives
+* Configuring array might need booting to card's own configuration utility
+* If power loss occurs when using for example RAID 5 and card's battery has died (or even worse: there's no battery) whole array will go out of sync and may not be recoverable or might need full rebuild which again may take many days

 # Hard drives
 * Hard disks will break sooner if temperature changes too much
 * SAS drives are better for retrying failed data access; SATA drives usually freezes the whole system